ESCOMP/CTSM/doc/source/users_guide/trouble-shooting/trouble-shooting.rst

 Run with a smaller set of processors
 ------------------------------------

 One way to simplify the system is to run with a smaller set of processors.
-You will need to clean the setup and edit the --env_mach_pes.xml--.
+You will need to clean the setup and edit ``env_mach_pes.xml``.
 For example, to run with four processors:
 ::

    > ./case.setup -clean